nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Setting a Contact as Unfavorite - `unfav`

-Helps to set a particular Student Contact as an Unfavorite only if the contact has been favorited.
+Sets a particular Student Contact as an Unfavorite, only if the contact has been favorited.

 Format: